zyaaa-ux/ROSA-Tuning/README.md

 ---

+## Update · 2025-11-4

+- Fixed a minor bug in the previous implementation of gradient backpropagation.

+- More detailed and comprehensive experiments are currently underway.

+---

 ## Update · 2025-10-31

 - In this week’s comprehensive experiments, we found that the previous ROSA-Tuning performed exceptionally well on seen data categories (e.g., training and testing on the same dataset).
 However, its performance dropped significantly on unseen tasks (such as LongBench), showing only a marginal advantage over window attention.
 After thorough analysis and discussion, we attributed this issue to the inherent generalization limitation of the discretization structure.